quantify-os/quantify-core/docs/technical_notes/Quantify dataset specification.py.rst

 ~~~~~~~~~~~~~~~

-This is a brief overview of some concepts and functionalities of xarray that are leveraged to define the Quantify dataset.
+This subsection is a very brief overview of some concepts and functionalities of xarray.
+Here we use only pure xarray concepts and terminlogy.
+The concepts and terminology specific to the Quantify dataset are intruduced only in the next subsections.

+This is not intended as an extensive introduction to xarray.
+Please consult the :doc:`xarray documentation <xarray:index>` if you never used it before (it has very neat features!).

+There are different ways to create a new xarray dataset.
+Below we exemplify a few of them to showcase specific functionalities.

-The dataset has **Dimensions** and **Variables**.
+An xarray dataset has **Dimensions** and **Variables**.
 Variables "lie" along at least one dimension:

 .. jupyter-execute::